quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part77_Chapter_9_Fouri.md

 ---

 #### Fourier Series Basics
 Background context explaining the concept of Fourier series, including its relevance to periodic functions and their decomposition into sinusoidal components.
-The Fourier spectrum shows how frequencies are distributed within a function, with coefficients \(b_n\) decreasing as frequency increases.
+The Fourier spectrum shows how frequencies are distributed within a function, with coefficients $b_n$ decreasing as frequency increases.

 :p What is the Fourier series used for in analyzing periodic functions?
 ??x